Secrisx/Socaio/README.md

 npm run build:local
 ```

-## Troubleshooting
+## 🛠️ Troubleshooting

-### Common Issues
+### Common Issues & Solutions

-1. **"API key not configured" error**:
+**"API key not configured" error:**
-   - Ensure your environment variable is set correctly
+- Double-check your environment variable is named exactly `OPENAI_API_KEY`
-   - Check that the build process completed successfully
+- Verify the build process completed successfully

-2. **CORS errors**:
-   - Make sure you're accessing the built files through a web server
+- Make sure you're not opening the HTML file directly (use a web server)
-   - Don't open `index.html` directly in browser

-3. **API quota exceeded**:
+**No AI analysis, only fallback mode:**
-   - Check your OpenAI account billing and usage
+- Check your OpenAI account has available credits
-   - The app will fall back to static characteristics if API fails
+- Verify your API key is valid and not expired
+- Look in browser console for detailed error messages

+**Interface issues:**
+- Try refreshing the page
+- Clear browser cache
+- Make sure JavaScript is enabled

+**Can't scroll to see all characteristics:**
+- The right panel should scroll automatically - try using mouse wheel or scrollbar
+- On mobile, use touch scrolling within the characteristics panel

-### Browser Console
+### Need Help?

-Check browser developer console for detailed error messages and debugging info.
+Check your browser's developer console (F12) for detailed error messages and debugging information.

+---

-## License
+## 📄 License

-MIT License - feel free to use for personal or commercial projects.
+MIT License - You're free to use this for personal or commercial projects!

-## Contributing
+## 🤝 Contributing

+Found a bug or have an idea?
+Contributions are welcome!

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Make your changes
 4. Test locally
 5. Submit a pull request

 ---

-**Note**: This application makes direct API calls to OpenAI from the browser.
-While the API key is not stored in source code, it will be visible in the built application files.
-For production applications handling sensitive data, consider implementing a backend API proxy.
+**💡 Pro Tip**: This tool works great for analyzing press releases, blog posts, social media content, or any text where understanding audience reaction matters.
+Try it with different types of content to see how audience characteristics change!